Trainer-AJ/Intralot-Training/labs/INSTRUCTIONS/set-up.md

 > **Note**: make sure you completed the steps to create your Azure DevOps Organization before continuing with these steps.

-To follow all lab instructions, you'll need set up a new Azure DevOps project, create a repository that's based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) application, and create a service connection to your Azure subscription.
+To follow all lab instructions, you'll need set up a new Azure DevOps project, create a repository that's based on the [intralot](https://github.com/Trainer-AJ/Intralot-Training.git) application, and create a service connection to your Azure subscription.

 ### Create the team project

-First, you'll create an **eShopOnWeb** Azure DevOps project to be used by several labs.
+First, you'll create an **intralot** Azure DevOps project to be used by several labs.

 1. Open your browser and navigate to your Azure DevOps organization.

 1. Select the **New Project** option and use the following settings:

-   - name: **eShopOnWeb**
+   - name: **intralot**
    - visibility: **Private**
    - Advanced: Version Control: **Git**
    - Advanced: Work Item Process: **Scrum**